KireinaHoro/jsteward.moe/content/GSoC 2018/gsoc-2018-final-report.md

 ### Android Build system

 The manually-created toolchains have to be plugged into the Android build system to enable native building on AArch64.
-Many parts of the build system currently do not make clear distinction between host OS and architecture, assuming that the host to be an x86 system.
+Many parts of the build system currently do not make a clear distinction between host OS and architecture, assuming that the host to be an x86 system.
 Work is needed to rework these parts and enable the use of system toolchains instead of prebuilt ones.

 ### Dependency relationship between AOSP modules

-The AOSP sources are modularized and support incremental, reproducible building of the modules, but the dependency relationship between modules are implicit and dynamically resolved by the build system during build.
+The AOSP sources are modularized and support incremental, reproducible building of the modules, but the dependency relationship between modules are implicit and dynamically resolved by the build system during the build.
 To separately build modules, the dependency relationship needs to be clear so that the dependencies are not built multiple times.

 ### Eclass for Android build system functions

 The Android build systems expose functions to build modules.
-The functions should be wrapped in a eclass to provide a consistent interface for ebuilds for Android components.
+The functions should be wrapped in an eclass to provide a consistent interface for ebuilds for Android components.

 ### Support for more devices